 - Optional illustrations (figures or tables), which must fit in the one-page limit

 - Accepted posters will be presented on poster boards which are 8’ high by 4’ wide

 - All poster submissions must have a brief (50-75 words) abstract.
 The abstract does NOT have to be part of the document but must be entered on the submission website in the Abstract box (please DO NOT copy and paste the entire one-page document into that box).

 Posters – Student

 The SPC invites students to submit posters.
-Posters are the preferred format for presenting preliminary research results or results of small scale studies.
-With the poster, authors illustrate and discuss innovative systems and services; describe experimental and in-practice projects and programs; and report experiences with educational programs and other dimensions of medical informatics.
+Posters are the preferred format for presenting preliminary research results or results of small-scale studies.
+With the poster, authors illustrate and discuss innovative systems and services; describe experimental and in-practice projects and programs; and report experiences with educational programs and other dimensions of informatics.
 The poster sessions are vibrant and popular components of the Summit, offering direct access to the authors in a way not possible through podium presentations.
 At least one author must be present at the poster session.